ibm-watson-iot/ioti-shields/wally/README.md

 Make sure the IoT4I instance is up to date to gurantee you have access to the Wally functionality.
 To do that verify there is no upgrade option in the IoT4I Service Console.
 If the upgrade option exists you need to use it before attempting to integrate Wally data.

-#### Configuration
+### IoT4I Configuration
-You need to configure the IoT4I Transformer as described in the [IoT4I Infocenter](https://console.ng.bluemix.net/docs/services/IotInsurance/iotinsurance_wally_integration.html#wallysupport).
+The IoT4I Transformer must be configured to work with your Wally organisation as described in the [IoT4I Infocenter](https://console.ng.bluemix.net/docs/services/IotInsurance/iotinsurance_wally_integration.html#wallysupport).

 ### Humidity Shield